Sacramento History Museum, United States of America - Things to Do in Sacramento History Museum

 Top Things to Do in Sacramento History Museum

-Take a free guided tour of California's working state capitol, featuring restored 19th-century chambers, rotunda, and legislative offices.
-The surrounding Capitol Park spans 40 acres with gardens showcasing plants from around the world.
+Take a free guided tour of California's working State Capitol building, featuring restored 19th-century chambers, rotunda, and governor's offices.
+The surrounding Capitol Park spans 40 acres with gardens representing plants from around the world and memorials to significant figures in California history.

 Sacramento River Cruise